PelionIoT/mbed-cloud-sdk-python/README.md

 See the full documentation and API reference at [https://cloud.mbed.com/docs/v1.2/mbed-cloud-sdk-python/](https://cloud.mbed.com/docs/v1.2/mbed-cloud-sdk-python/).

-## License
+## Licence

-Mbed Cloud SDK for Python is free-to-use and licensed under the Apache License 2.0.
-See LICENSE file for more information.
+Mbed Cloud SDK for Python is free to use and licensed under the Apache License 2.0.
+See [LICENCE](LICENCE) for more information.